mitchellkrogza/apache-ultimate-bad-bot-blocker/_fail2ban_addon/README.md

 #### DOES NOT WORK - MY FAIL2BAN WON'T RESTART???

-Yes it does work, if you followed the instructions that is.
+**Yes it does work**, if you followed the instructions that is.
 It works and has been tested on almost every version of Fail2Ban.
 The most IMPORTANT steps of DEBUGGING Fail2Ban and why it fails reloading are posted just above this message.
 For your convenience I will post them again as they are extremely important steps for debugging Fail2Ban not only for this jail but any jail.

 `sudo service fail2ban stop`

 `sudo fail2ban-client -vvv -x stop`

 `sudo fail2ban-client -vvv -x start`